Newton North High School

 I hope the school year is starting off well and that your child is finding the right balance between school, extra curricular activities and outside interests and responsibilities.
-Although college planning does not formally begin until the second semester of junior year, juniors and sophomores may consider taking the PSAT on Saturday, October 15 at 7:45 am at Newton North.
+Although college planning does not formally begin until the second semester of junior year, juniors are encouraged to take the PSAT on Saturday, October 14 at 7:45 am at Newton North.

 As you may know, the PSAT, created by the College Board, is the practice test for the SAT Reasoning Test that serves as a college entrance exam.
 For juniors, it also serves as the qualifying test for the National Merit Scholarship Program.
 Since the PSAT is a practice test, the scores will not be sent to any colleges or post-graduate programs and it will not go on student transcripts.
 The PSAT tests two major subjects: Evidence-Based Reading and Writing, and Math.
-The total score range is from 320-1520, with one score for math and one score for Evidence-Based Reading and Writing, each within a range of 160-760.
-Scores will be received electronically from the College Board in January 2017.
+The total score range is from 320-1520, with one score for Evidence-Based Reading and Writing and one score math, each within a range of 160-760.
+Score reports will be received electronically from the College Board in the winter.
 You can find out more about the actual test on the College Board website at https://collegereadiness.collegeboard.org/psat-nmsqt-psat-10.

 Facts to consider:

-· The cost is $30.00 and payment will be accepted through on on-line system called Total Registration.
+- The cost is $30.00 and payment will be accepted through on on-line system called Total Registration.
 The details of the payment program and the time frame will be sent out by early next week.

-· Fee waivers are available to students/families who are eligible to receive financial assistance.
+- Fee waivers are available to students/families who are eligible to receive financial assistance.
 Information on how to apply for a fee waiver is forthcoming.

-· The College Board only recognizes an alternate test date for religious purposes.
-In this case, students must take the PSAT on Wednesday, October 19 at another school since Newton North is not an alternate test center.
-Students/families need to research schools that offer the test on October 19th on their own.
+- The College Board only recognizes an alternate test date for religious purposes.
+In this case, students must take the PSAT on Wednesday, October 18 at another school since Newton North is not an alternate test center.
+Students/families need to research schools that offer the test on October 18th on their own.

-· After a student registers and pays for the PSAT, they will receive a PSAT Practice Booklet.
+- After a student registers and pays for the PSAT, they will receive a PSAT Practice Booklet.
 Information regarding the dissemination of the booklet is forthcoming.

 The Day of the Test:

-· On the morning of the test, students arrive by 7:45am and go to the library.
+- On the morning of the test, students arrive by 7:45am and go to the library.
 Outside the library, the room rosters will be posted.
 Room rosters are in alphabetical order.

-· Students must bring the school ID or some form of personal ID.
+- Students must bring the school ID or some form of personal ID.

-· Students should bring pencils and a calculator.
+- Students should bring pencils and a calculator.